Derek Lowe: Personal life

 Lowe has advocated for various causes to fight cancer.
-Himself a survivor of squamous cell carcinoma, Lowe has worked with the Melanoma Foundation of New England, the National Council on Skin Cancer Prevention, and The Prostate Cancer Foundation.
-Lowe was diagnosed with attention deficit disorder and received permission to treat it with Adderall, a substance banned by Major League Baseball.
+Himself a survivor of squamous cell carcinoma, Lowe has worked with the Melanoma Foundation of New England, the National Council on Skin Cancer Prevention, and the Prostate Cancer Foundation.
+Lowe was diagnosed with attention deficit disorder and received permission to treat it with Adderall, a substance normally banned by Major League Baseball, but with exceptions allowed on a case-by-case basis.

 Lowe was charged with fourth-degree domestic violence by King County police in 1997 after his girlfriend claimed that he struck her.
-Lowe was released on $1,000 bond the next day, and he allegedly violated a no-contact order by returning to her home shortly after his release.
+Lowe was released on $1,000 bond the next day, whereupon he allegedly violated a no-contact order by returning to her home shortly thereafter.
 Lowe entered counseling as a result.

 Carolyn Hughes, who covered the Dodgers for Fox Sports West, was suspended pending an investigation into a potential relationship between her and Lowe during his tenure with the Dodgers.
-Shortly thereafter, Lowe filed for divorce from Trinka Lowe, his wife of seven years, with whom he fathered three children.
-Hughes's husband had also filed for divorce.
-In the aftermath, Hughes ended her broadcasting career and she and Lowe continued their relationship.
+Shortly thereafter, Lowe filed for divorce from Trinka Lowe, his wife of seven years.
+They had three children together.
+Hughes's husband also filed for divorce.
+In the aftermath, Hughes ended her broadcasting career, and she and Lowe continued their relationship.
 They were married on December 13, 2008 at The Henry Ford in Dearborn, Michigan.

-On April 28, 2011, Lowe was arrested and charged with driving under the influence, reckless driving, and improper lane change after he was spotted drag racing down an Atlanta street with another car.
+On April 28, 2011, Lowe was arrested and charged with driving under the influence, reckless driving, and improper lane change after drag racing down an Atlanta street.
 The trooper who stopped him detected an odor of alcohol and administered a field sobriety test, which resulted in Lowe's arrest.
-Lowe declined to take a breath test before he was released after posting bail.
-The other driver was not charged with any offense and was released.
-On May 26, 2011, both the DUI charge and the reckless driving charge were dismissed by City of Atlanta Solicitor-General Raines Carter, and Lowe entered a nolo contendere (no contest) plea to violating basic motor vehicle rules.
+Lowe declined to take a breath test and was released after posting bail.
+The driver of the other vehicle was not charged and was released.
+On May 26, Atlanta Solicitor-General Raines Carter dismissed the DUI and reckless driving charges, and Lowe entered a nolo contendere (no contest) plea to violating basic motor vehicle rules.

-Lowe finished second to Mark Mulder in the July 2017 American Century Championships celebrity golf tournament.
+Lowe finished second to Mark Mulder in the July 2017 American Century Championship celebrity golf tournament.

 Lowe won the January 2022 LPGA Tournament of Champions Celebrity Division tournament, defeating Annika Sörenstam in a playoff after both scored 138 points.